 How to use state in React

-hook to manage component state with proper initialization and state update functions.
+Use the useState hook to declare state variables with initial values and update functions.

 import { useState } from 'react'